One of the causes of infertility is fallopian tube disease or blocked tubes

-STDs can lead to scarring and cause blocked tubes
+Untreated infection can lead to scarring and cause blocked tubes

-Infections, such as Chlamydia or other sexually transmitted diseases can lead to pelvic inflammatory disease (PID).
+Infections and sexually transmitted diseases can lead to pelvic inflammatory disease (PID).
 PID can damage the cilia (tiny hairs lining the fallopian tubes) that help to transport the egg.
 Without normal cilia, the egg may not meet the sperm, or if an egg becomes fertilized, it may not be able to travel to the uterus.
 This can result in an ectopic pregnancy, which can further damage your tube.

 Infection or scar tissue can also cause the affected fallopian tube to fill with fluid and enlarge, a condition called hydrosalpinx.
 When this occurs, the tube becomes blocked preventing the sperm from travelling up the fallopian tube to meet the egg.